scooter99boston/bbu-gf/docs/gf_controlled/member_top.md

 See [Issue 24](https://github.com/bedrock-consortium/bbu-gf/issues/24).

 ## 6. Node Operating Policies
-A Member:
+A Steward:

-1. MUST equip at least two (2) technical points of contact responsible for administering the Member Node with an SMS-capable device for alerting.
+1. MUST equip at least two (2) technical points of contact responsible for administering the Steward Node with an SMS-capable device for alerting.
 2. SHOULD aim to achieve at least 99.9% (three nines) uptime for their Node (this amounts to about 1.4 minutes of downtime per day or 9 hours per year).
-3. SHOULD coordinate downtime with other Members in advance via a mechanism as determined from time to time by agreement between the TSC and any other relevant Bedrock Consortium Governing Body.
+3. SHOULD coordinate downtime with other Stewards in advance via a mechanism as determined from time to time by agreement between the TSC and any other relevant Bedrock Consortium Governing Body.

 ## 7. Node Selection Algorithm
 1. The TSC will take direction from the Bedrock Consortium Board of Directors, or a designated Bedrock Workgroup, regarding the configuration parameters associated with the deployment of the Node Selection Algorithm.